ivotron/quiho-popper/paper/paper.md

 relative importance of these features constitutes what we refer to as an _inferred resource utilization profile_ (IRUP).

-In this article, we demonstrate that our approach successfully identifies performance regressions by showing (@Sec:eval) that _quiho_ (1) obtains resource utilization profiles for application that reflect what their codes do and (2) effectively uses these profiles to identify induced regressions as well as other regressions found in real-world applications.
+In this article, we demonstrate that our approach successfully identifies performance regressions by showing that _quiho_ (1) obtains resource utilization profiles for applications that accurately reflect what their code do and (2) effectively uses these profiles to identify induced regressions as well as other regressions found in real-world applications.
 The contributions of our work are:

   * Insight: feature importance in SRA models (trained using application-independent